Propose and Edit Translations

 Click on the HTML link to hide the HTML.

-With the 'In-Progress' feature enabled, all proposed translations will await approval for publishing in Needs Review.
+With the Translation QA feature enabled, all proposed translations will await approval for publishing in Needs Review.
 Phrases within Needs Translation have no current or previously proposed translation.
 When translations pass a quality review -- simply click Publish to activate it live on your website.